raystack/dagger/docs/docs/guides/create_dagger.md

 #### `Protobuf Schema`

 - Dagger exclusively supports [protobuf](https://developers.google.com/protocol-buffers) encoded data.
 That is, for a source reading from Kafka, Dagger consumes protobuf data from Kafka topics and does the processing.
 For a source reading from Parquet Files, dagger uses protobuf schema to parse the Row Group.
 When pushing the results to a sink, Dagger produces data as per the output protobuf schema to a Kafka topic(when the sink is Kafka).
 - When using Kafka as a source, you can push data to a Kafka topic as per protobuf format using any of the Kafka client libraries.
 You can follow this [tutorial](https://www.conduktor.io/how-to-produce-and-consume-protobuf-records-in-apache-kafka/).
 - For all kinds of sources, you need to define the [java compiled protobuf schema](https://developers.google.com/protocol-buffers/docs/javatutorial) in the classpath or use our in-house schema registry tool like [Stencil](https://github.com/odpf/stencil) to let dagger know about the data schema.
 Stencil is an event schema registry that provides an abstraction layer for schema handling, schema caching, and dynamic schema updates.
 [These configurations](../reference/configuration.md#schema-registry) needs to be set if you are using stencil for proto schema handling.

 #### `Sinks`

-- The current version of dagger supports Log, InfluxDB and Kafka and as supported sinks to push the data after processing.
+- The current version of dagger supports Log, BigQuery, InfluxDB and Kafka as supported sinks to push the data after processing.
 You need to set up the desired sinks beforehand so that data can be pushed seamlessly.

   ##### `Influx Sink`